Transient Relativistic Fluid Dynamics in a General Hydrodynamic Frame

-Causality \cite{ChoquetBruhatGRBook} also places constraints on the transport coefficients.
-These constraints can be found using standard techniques based on the study of the principal part of the linearized equations of motion~\cite{ChoquetBruhatGRBook}.
-In the shear channel the characteristic determinant of the principal part (in Fourier space) is given by $\Gamma [\Gamma^2(\ttt-3\tau_\psi)+\eta/(sT)|\kk|^2]$.
-This implies that causality holds \cite{Bemfica:2017wps} if
+We study causality and stability in the case $\tau_\A=\tau_\Q=\tau_\pi\equiv\ttt$.
+Causality \cite{ChoquetBruhatGRBook} places constraints on the transport coefficients.
+These constraints can be found by analyzing the system's characteristics obtained by solving the characteristic determinant associated with the principal part of the linearized equations of motion~\cite{ChoquetBruhatGRBook}.
+In the shear channel, this analysis leads to the following polynomial $(u_\mu \chi^\mu) [(u_\mu \chi^\mu)^2(\ttt-3\tau_\psi)-\eta/(sT)\Delta_{\mu\nu}\chi^\mu\chi^\nu]$, where $\chi_\mu$ is the covector normal to the characteristic hypersurface.
+Causality requires that the roots $\chi_\mu = (\chi_0(\chi_i),\chi_i)$ of the polynomial are real and $\chi_\mu \chi^\mu \geq 0$ \cite{Bemfica:2017wps,Bemfica:2020zjp}.
+For the shear channel one then finds